 Digital literacy refers to one's working knowledge of technology and one's ability to efficiently, strategically leverage technology for various purposes.
 This skill set is not just useful simply because of advancing technology, but also because digital literacy supports innovation for organizational growth.
 Digitally literate employees can use technology to their advantage to create something novel that will drive the success of the organization.

 Closely intertwined with communication is collaboration.
-It is widely recognized that collaboration skills are critical to companies’ success and growth and also in demand today.
+It is widely recognized that collaboration skills are critical to companies' success and growth and also in demand today.
 Collaboration skills include teamwork, project management, leadership, conflict management, decision-making, and more.
-Successful collaboration requires a set of soft skills that are lacking in the job market today.
-Thus, collaboration in the workplace can and should be improved internally to prepare for the future of work.
 Companies should prioritize collaboration as one of the most essential workplace skills to promote continuous growth and success.

 Emotional intelligence involves essential domains like self-awareness, self-management, social awareness, and relationship management.
 These domains are future-proof because they cannot be replaced by automation and are crucial in everyday workplace relations.
 Moreover, emotional intelligence is often essential for effective decision-making, in that profoundly understanding human emotion will aid in making decisions that depend upon others.
-Employers should recognize the power of emotional intelligence, as it can easily be overlooked as an inherent intelligence that humans share—in reality, it is a critical ingredient in individual and organizational success and an ingredient that few workers possess.

 Lastly, the future of work needs employees who are adaptable, simply because the world is ever-changing, and the job market is changing with it.
 Employers need employees who can adapt to new technologies and systems to progress the company's success continuously.
 Moreover, adaptability is a skill that applies to unpredictable changes in the workplace or the ability to deal with failures—adaptable people are resourceful with their ideas and decisions.
 They can deal with change as it comes.